 - Indigenous oral histories predating European contact by centuries describe the same diagnostic traits later reported by modern eyewitnesses.

-- Active, ongoing field research programmes run by credentialed biologists or academic institutions that continue to recover novel trace evidence.
+- Active, ongoing field research programs run by credentialed biologists or academic institutions that continue to recover novel trace evidence.

 - Official acknowledgment or internal documentation by government, military, or conservation agencies treating the taxon as biologically plausible (e.g., FBI entomology file 1976–1977, U.S. Army Corps of Engineers 1975 protected-species atlas entry)